nickpoerio/CarND-MPC-Project/README.md

 ## Model Description

-# State, actuators, equations
+### State, actuators, equations
 A model predictive control has been implemented using the following 6 states: position coordinates (x,y), speed, heading, cross track error and heading error.
 The actuations are the steering angle and the gas/brake pedal, which for this application, for simplicity, is straightly related to the acceleration/deceleration.
 The update equations follow the single track model kinematics, taking particular care of the steering wheel sign inversion, as suggested in the project instructions.

-# Goal
+### Goal
 I set myself a little bit harder goal: not only follow the path, but trying to complete the lap as fast as possible.
 For this purpose, the ideal condition would be to have some additional info about the vehicle, like mass, yaw inertia and tyre characteristics, in order to use a single track dynamic model.
 As it is not the case, I tryed to apply a simpler approach, which still makes the job, that I will explain with the cost function description.

-# Cost Function
+### Cost Function
-I used the following costs to build the cost function: cross track,heading and speed squared errors, squared actuations, squared actuations variations.
+I used the following costs to build the cost function: cross track, heading and speed squared errors, squared actuations, squared actuations variations.
 In fact, besides minimizing the path and speed error, it is important not to choose too sharp actuations, which could be unefficient, unconfortable or even cause of instability.
-The core idea to reach my additional goal to go fast is to properly define a reference speed.
-With the informations I have, the simplest way to do that is to set a maximum lateral acceleration and calculate the curvature of the path.
+The core idea to go fast is to properly define a reference speed.
+With the informations I have, the simplest way to do that is to set a maximum lateral acceleration and calculate the curvature of the path, from which calculate the speed.
 The detailed equations can be found in the code (lines 56-62 of the MPC.cpp file).
-This assumption is simplistic because:
+This assumption is simplistic because: \n
-a) maximum lateral acceleration can be deeply affected by longitudinal one, due to tire properties
+a) maximum lateral acceleration can be deeply affected by the longitudinal one, due to tire properties\n
-b) aero effects caused by the rear wing could increase much the maximum lateral acceleration achievable at high speed.
-This being said, I accepted this drawbacks and tried to get the best from this!
+b) aero effects caused by the rear wing could increase much the maximum lateral acceleration achievable at high speed.\n This being said, I accepted these drawbacks and tried to get the best from what I have!
 Further details will be provided in the next chapter.

 ## Model Tuning

-The tuning process has certainly not been straightforward.
+The tuning process has certainly not been straightforward, rather quite iterative.

+### MPC horizon
+I first decided to reduce the MPC horizon, 2s made the model a little bit harder to tune as they often included 2 curves.
+Initially it was set to 1.5s, which was not that bad, and I used this value to tune the cost function.
+Exploring things further, I then realized that 1s could be the best compromise between prediction capabilities and computational cost and stability of the control (a two short horizon causes instability).

+### MPC points number
+The number of prediction steps was chosen to guarantee an accurate description of control action and vehicle response, assuring a good computational cost.
+A frequency of 10 Hz enclosures very well my dynamic constrains without weighing to much on the computation: a number of 10 points has been chosen with the 1s horizon.

+### Cost function weights

 ## Model Preprocessing